Quayson97/power-system-stability-prediction/README.md

 These models are trained and evaluated on **training, validation, and test datasets** and provide insights on their predictive performance before feature extraction and ensemble modeling are applied.

 ### ann_feature_extractor.py
-This script trains an  Artificial Neural Network (ANN) and extracts hidden features for hybrid modeling.
+This module trains an  Artificial Neural Network (ANN) and extracts hidden features for hybrid modeling.
 It includes functions to:

 - **Build a simple ANN**: A multi-layer perceptron with two hidden layers.
 - **Train the ANN**: The network is trained for classification using validation accuracy, with Early Stopping to prevent overfitting.